floppylab/clean-code/matchsticks/README.md

 A very simple command line game.
 The original code is not too long but it is buggy, unreadable and it is not easy to add a new feature.
 Simply said, it is a piece of legacy code you can improve your refactoring skills with.

+You can find the rules in the original article (check resources!)

 ## Steps to complete

 Each step should fit in 45-60 minutes.